PIANIKSTA86/sm2_dev/replit.md

 # Overview

-This is a comprehensive inventory management system built with Flask that provides a complete solution for managing products, customers, sales, purchases, and warehouses.
-The system includes a modern web interface with dark theme support, point-of-sale (POS) functionality, reporting capabilities, and user management with role-based access control.
+SM2 Cloud is a comprehensive inventory management system built with Flask that provides a complete solution for managing products, customers, sales, purchases, and warehouses.
+The system includes a modern web interface with customizable color themes, point-of-sale (POS) functionality, multi-warehouse management, reporting capabilities, and user management with role-based access control.

 The application serves businesses that need to track inventory across multiple warehouses, manage customer and supplier relationships, process sales and purchases, and generate various business reports.
-It includes features like barcode scanning, PDF invoice generation, email notifications, and comprehensive search and filtering capabilities.
+It includes features like barcode scanning, PDF invoice generation, email notifications, warehouse transfers, stock level monitoring, and comprehensive search and filtering capabilities.

 # User Preferences